 In each of these cases, elements of an alphabet-i.e. elements of some set of entities-are arranged in sequences (or strings).
 At the core of most of these problems is the notion that a "language" consists of a (possibly infinite) set of permissable strings.
 Here the term "language" is used in a technical and generic sense.
 In some contexts, it could mean a natural language such as English.
 In this case, the language is defined to be the set of strings that constitute legitimate English sentences.
 In another context, the language could designate some programming language, say Java.
 Again, in this case, the Java language is defined by the set of all strings that constitute syntactically correct Java programs.
-In yet other cases, the language could be taken to mean the set of all legitimate keywords in a programming language (which is different from the set of all syntactically correct programs in that language); or the set of words in a natural language (which is different from the set of all sentences in the language); or the set of possible strings of nucleotides (molecules that occur in DNA, normally designated by the letters A, C, G and T) in a genomic sequence that have some specific property, etc.
+In yet other cases, the language (which is different from the set of all legitimate keywords in a programming language); or the set of words in a natural language (which is different from the set of all sentences in the language); or the set of possible strings of nucleotides (molecules that occur in DNA, normally designated by the letters A, C, G and T) in a genomic sequence that have some specific property, etc.

 There are many challenges in processing strings in such languages, principally centered on identifying whether or not a string is an element of a given language.
 Since it is generally impractical explicitly to store all legitimate strings of the language, one of the problems is that of representing the language in some way.
 Language theorists have developed various formalisms for doing this, the most common being the use of so-called production rules.
 Chomsky classified languages into a four level hierarchy, based on the kinds of production rules that may be used to describe a language.
 Going from the most complex to the most simple, the classes of languages are called, respectively: recursively enumerable, context sensitive, context free and regular (or right linear).
-A natural language such as English is an example of a context sensitive language.
-Programming languages (Java, C++, etc.) are context free.
+A natural languages (Java, C^{++} , etc.) are context free.
 These matters are well documented, and the interested reader can refer to any number of text books for further information.